brunokoga/pathfinder-markdown/prd_markdown/advanced/advancedMagicItems.md

 Each of the following topics is covered in notational form as part of an item's description.

-**Aura** : Most of the time, a _ [detect magic](../spells/detectMagic.html#_detect-magic)_ spell reveals the school of magic associated with the magic item and the strength of the aura that the item emits.
-See the _ [detect magic](../spells/detectMagic.html#_detect-magic)_ spell description for details.
+**Aura** : Most of the time, a _ [detect magic](../spells/detectMagic.md#_detect-magic)_ spell reveals the school of magic associated with the magic item and the strength of the aura that the item emits.
+See the _ [detect magic](../spells/detectMagic.md#_detect-magic)_ spell description for details.

 **Caster Level (CL)** : An item's caster level indicates its relative power.
 It also determines the item's saving throw bonus, as well as range or other level-dependent aspects of the item's powers (if variable).
-It also determines the level that must be contended with should the item come under the effect of a _ [dispel magic](../spells/dispelMagic.html#_dispel-magic)_ spell or similar situation.
+It also determines the level that must be contended with should the item come under the effect of a _ [dispel magic](../spells/dispelMagic.md#_dispel-magic)_ spell or similar situation.

 The creator's caster level must be as high as the item's caster level (and additional requirements may effectively put a higher minimum on the creator's level).

 **Slot** : Most magic items can only be utilized if worn or wielded in their proper slots.
 If the item is stowed or placed elsewhere, it does not function.
-If the slot is listed as ânone,â the item functions while in the character's possession.
+If the slot is listed as “none,” the item functions while in the character's possession.

 **Price** : This amount is the cost, in gold pieces, to purchase the item, if it is available for sale.
 Generally speaking, magic items can be sold by PCs for half this value.